dtmilano/CulebraTester2-public/README.md

 # How to run CulebraTester2 ?
 1. Copy `local.properties.SAMPLE` to `local.properties` and adapt the values to your environment
-1. Have you device or emulator connected to `adb`
+1. Have your device or emulator connected to `adb`
 1. Install APKs
    1. Build and install `./culebratester2 install` (or run `./gradlew installDebug installDebugAndroidTest`)
    1. or downalod prebuilt **app** and **instrumentation** APKs from [Github Actions](https://github.com/dtmilano/CulebraTester2-public/wiki/Prebuilt-APKs)